Skip to the main content.

 Kivalliq Hall in Rankin Inlet.
 Photo: NWT Archives/Northwest Territories.
 Department of Public Works and Services fonds/G-1995-001: 5917

 The last Indian Residential School in Canada to close was Kivalliq Hall in Rankin Inlet in what is now known as the territory of Nunavut.
-Rankin Hall closed in 1997, which is an important detail to note when recounting and learning about Indigenous history.
+Kavalliq Hall closed in 1997, which is an important detail to note when recounting and learning about Indigenous history.

 Here we’ll explore some of the factors that explain why previous accounts of the last residential school in Canada closing in 1996 aren’t accurate due to the Indian Residential Schools Settlement Agreement or IRSSA.